Patient education: Adjuvant medical therapy for HER2-positive breast cancer (Beyond the Basics)

 Will I need HER2 directed therapy? — Most women with HER2-positive breast cancer will receive chemotherapy and trastuzumab, the anti-HER2 antibody.
 Many studies have shown that these treatments dramatically improve survival for women with HER2-positive breast cancer.
 Trastuzumab and chemotherapy are even recommended for women with very small, HER2-positive breast cancers.
 Tumors as small as 0.5 cm often warrant such treatment.
 However, decisions must be individualized based on your own individual risk.
 Talk to your doctor about whether or not you should receive trastuzumab, especially if you have a small HER2-positive breast cancer.

 How is trastuzumab given? — Trastuzumab is given during and then after chemotherapy, for a total treatment duration of 12 months.
 During chemotherapy, trastuzumab is given with each cycle of chemotherapy.
-Once your course of chemotherapy is completed, trastuzumab is given by itself, usually every three weeks, for one year.
+Once your course of chemotherapy is completed, trastuzumab is given by itself, usually every three weeks.

 What are the side effects of trastuzumab? — The most common side effect of trastuzumab is fever and/or chills.
 Heart failure develops in about 3 to 5 percent of women treated with trastuzumab.
 However, trastuzumab-related heart damage may not be permanent.